• Skip to primary navigation

 • The ultimate guide of USB-C fast charging on Fire HD 10 2019, Fire HD 8 2020, and later devcies

-• How to use the micro SD card on Fire HD 10 (9th,11th Gen), Fire HD 8 (8th,10th, 12th Gen) and Fire 7 (9th,12th Gen)?
+• How to use the micro SD card on the Fire tablet?

 • How to sideload Android apps in Kindle Fire, Kindle Fire HD and Kindle Fire HDX?